katiejots/wubble/README.md

 * To make changes to the app and run it locally, follow the instructions above to create a Cabal sandbox and run the app with `cabal run`.
 To push changes to OpenShift, use the commands `git add`, `git commit`, and `git push`.

+* To recompile the JavaScript, install the Haste compiler and run the command `make` in _resources/js_.